zeekey85/sumobots/Builders/Bill Ball/BB1/readme.md

 Stl files for 3D printing the four body parts are included.

-Illustrated assembly instructions can be found in the assembly instructions.pf file.
+Illustrated assembly instructions can be found in the assembly instructions.pdf file.

 The Maker pi board should be running CircuitPython (it ships this way) and will need the following software installed: